Introduction

 Before finalizing the job assessment process, certain steps need to be taken:

-• Obtaining Feedback from Stakeholders: Gathering feedback from employees, supervisors, and other stakeholders ensures the evaluation process captures the complete essence of the job roles.
+- Obtaining Feedback from Stakeholders: Employees, supervisors and others stakeholders feedback is important during the evaluation process because they are the one who complete the assessment of the job roles.

 Tips or best practices for a successful process of job evaluation